noaeisnkut/terraform-modules/README.md

 Additionally, system pods running in the kube-system namespace, such as the ALB Ingress Controller, watch for Ingress resources like ingress.yaml.
 When an Ingress resource is applied, the ALB controller automatically provisions an Application Load Balancer (ALB) and updates the DNS/endpoint.
 This ensures that external traffic can reach the correct service in the cluster using the ALB address.
 This setup ensures that permissions and pods are securely and centrally managed through OIDC and IRSA, while traffic is properly routed through the ALB managed by the ingress controller.

-**his command is meant to update your kubeconfig file (usually ~/.kube/config) so that you can connect to your EKS cluster using kubectl:** aws eks update-kubeconfig --name dev-eks-cluster --region us-east-1 **or in the other cluster:** aws eks update-kubeconfig --name prod-eks-cluster --region us-east-1
+**This command is meant to update your kubeconfig file (usually ~/.kube/config) so that you can connect to your EKS cluster using kubectl:** aws eks update-kubeconfig --name dev-eks-cluster --region us-east-1 **or in the other cluster:** aws eks update-kubeconfig --name prod-eks-cluster --region us-east-1